The Best DAWs for Sampling (Without Additional Plugins or Hardware)

 I would only recommend FL Studio to sample-based producers who prefer its loop-based workflow.
 Its built-in samplers, SliceX and Fruity Slicer, haven’t received any major updates in over a decade.
 But the lifetime license, combined with its devoted user base, make it a good choice for any electronic music producer.

-Ableton Live: Most versatile DAW for sampling
+Ableton Live: The most versatile DAW for sampling

 Ableton Live has all the features you need to create sample-based music, and its price reflects its value.